As educators, navigating curriculum changes can be challenging, especially when introducing new perspectives and content areas.

 We’re proud to share with you the work we’ve already done, as well as what you can expect to see from EP over the coming months.

-Towards the end of 2022, we worked with experienced Australian educators across to help us realign our EP content to the new curriculum and identify any areas where new content was required.
+Towards the end of 2022, we worked with experienced Australian educators to help us realign our EP content to the new curriculum and identify any areas where new content was required.
 This project was completed ready for Term 1, 2023.

 - English: We gave the English Content Library a refresh, with new, easier-to-navigate folders for each year level.
 Resources to teach essential skills have been highlighted in their own folders, helping teachers to find the content they need more quickly.